msramalho/Teach-Me-Quantum/README.txt

  * Week 8 - High Level Quantum Programming
  * Week 9 - State of the Quantum Art

-## Prior Knowledge
+# Prior Knowledge
-Students of this course are expected to be familiar with (this can be done while going through the course):
  * Python language
- * Jupyter Notebook environment
+ * Jupyter Notebooks
  * Some linear algebra

-## Learning Goals
+# Learning Goals
-After completing this course, students should be able to:
+Afterwards, students should be able to:
  * Understand the basics of Quantum Mechanics
  * Know how a computing model can be built around Quantum Mechanics
  * Understand the advantages, disadvantages and implications of Quantum Computing
- * UndersandQiskitum Information Science and how it contrasts with classical information theory
+ * Understand Quantum Information Science and how it contrasts with classical information theory
- * Leverage QISKit towards research and development in the _Quantum World_
+ * Leverage Qiskit towards research and development in the _Quantum World_
- * Understand the empirical differences between Quantum Simulators and real Quantum Devices (such as those available in IBMQ)
+ * Understand the empirical differences between Quantum Simulators and real Quantum Devices (such as those available in IBMQX)
  * Design, interpret and deploy quantum circuits (simulators and real processors)
  * Know and describe a few of the most common quantum algorithms: Deutsch, Grover, Shor
  * Be able to quickly understand new quantum algorithms based on the same principles: Simon, ...